kyma-project/community/concepts/modularization/modularization_overview.md

 ## 4. Lifecycle Manager

 The Lifecycle Manager is responsible for orchestrating Kyma module operators to process their respective resources on the Kyma runtime.
 This is done by generating the required Kyma module custom resources, which bootstrap Kyma module processing.
 Furthermore, the Lifecycle Manager reconciles a Kyma custom resource for each Kyma runtime, indicating the consolidated status of all modules configured for that Kyma cluster.

-> **TIP:** Learn how to build a module(ADD_LINK).